-The page limit and double-spacing requirement do not apply to Part I, the cover sheet; Part II, the budget section, including the narrative budget justification; Part IV, the assurances and certifications; or the abstract, (follow the guidance provided in the application package for completing the abstract), the table of contents, the list of priority requirements, the resumes, the reference list, the letters of support, or the appendices.
-However, the page limit and double-spacing requirement do apply to all of Part III, the application narrative, including all text in charts, tables, figures, graphs, and screen shots.
+The page limit and double-spacing requirements do not apply to Part I, the cover sheet; Part II, the budget section, including the narrative budget justification; Part IV, the assurances and certifications; or the abstract (follow the guidance provided in the application package for completing the abstract), the table of contents, the list of priority requirements, the resumes, the reference list, the letters of support, or the appendices.
+However, the page limit and double-spacing requirements do apply to all of Part III, the application narrative, including all text in charts, tables, figures, graphs, and screen shots.

-We will reject your application if you exceed the page limit, or if you apply other standards and exceed the equivalent of the page limit.
+We will reject your application if you exceed the page limit in the application narrative section or if you apply standards other than those specified in this notice and the application package.

-3. Submission Dates and Times: Applications Available: December 15,
+3. Submission Dates and Times: Applications Available: February 3, 2016.

-Deadline for Transmittal of Applications: January 29, 2015.
+Deadline for Transmittal of Applications: March 21, 2016.

 Applications for grants under this competition must be submitted electronically using the Grants.gov Apply site (Grants.gov).
-For information (including dates and times) about how to submit your application electronically, or in paper format by mail or hand delivery if you qualify for an exception to the electronic submission requirement, please refer to section IV.
-7. Other Submission Requirements of this notice.
+For information (including dates and times) about how to submit your application electronically, or in paper format by mail or hand delivery if you qualify for an exception to the electronic submission requirement, please refer to Other Submission Requirements in section IV of this notice.